amejiarosario/amejiarosario.github.io/source/_posts/2018-07-28-Self-balanced-Binary-Search-Trees-with-AVL-tree-Data-Structure-for-beginners.md

 }
 {% endcodeblock %}

-Based on the balance factor there 4 different rotation that we can do: RR, LL, RL, and LR.
+Based on the balance factor, there four different rotation that we can do: RR, LL, RL, and LR.
 To know what rotation to do we:

 1. Take a look into the given `node`'s `balanceFactor`.
-2. If balance factor is `-1`, `0` or `1` we are done.
+2. If the balance factor is `-1`, `0` or `1` we are done.
 3. If the node needs balancing, then we use the node's left or right balance factor to tell which kind of rotation it needs.

 Notice that we haven't implemented the `node.balanceFactor`  attribute yet, but we are going to do that next.

-One of the easiest ways to implement subtree heights is using recursion.
+One of the easiest ways to implement subtree heights is by using recursion.
 Let's go ahead and add height-related properties to `TreeNode` class:

 {% codeblock height, leftSubtreeHeight and rightSubtreeHeight lang:js https://github.com/amejiarosario/dsa.js/blob/master/src/data-structures/trees/tree-node.js#L125 Code %}
   get height() {